damienbod/sien-agov-poc/README.md

 - Can we use OAuth DPoP tokens? => not planned
 - Can we request phishing resistant authentication => not clear yet
 - Can we use client assertions instead of shared secrets?
 Yes, but not supported at present
-- Which client are E-ID claims => defined in the AGOV specs
+- Which client claims returned from AGOV are E-ID claims => defined in the AGOV specs
-- Zero knowledge proofs, how will this be supported => not planned in AGOV
+- Zero knowledge proofs, how will this be supported in AGOV => not planned in AGOV
-- Release around 2027
+- AGOV support for E-ID: Release around start of 2027

 ## LoA with E-ID